 “But I was a polysubstance abuser also because if I didn’t have any opiates, I’d get myself wasted and smoke weed all the time; I was a mess.
 My life had completely fallen apart.”
 Sauer attempted to go into rehabilitation a total of seven times, but she never really wanted to be there, so she’d pick fights to get thrown out.

 It was when Sauer attempted suicide by combining a month’s supply of four different medications that she indeed hit rock bottom.
 As she recalls, the effect it had on her was shocking, because there was no effect at all.
 She was coherent, and thought to herself, “Really?
 I can’t even kill myself.”
 It was at that moment that she knew she had to get help, and entered AFR’s program.

 “I never completed a treatment program until I came to A Forever Recovery.
 To me that’s because it’s Cognitive Behavioral Therapy-based, where we’re working on changing behavior,” she said.

 “The seven modalities of treatment that they have here, you can work with them each day, and that’s what I needed, something that was different.
 I couldn’t do monotony.
 One night I could go faith-based and pray, one night I could go to AA or NA.
 Then on the days I was really angry I’d go to CBT (Cognitive Behavioral Therapy) and talk about my anger and how to work through that.”

 “They empty out your baggage with going through the whole process,” she said.
-“If you completely let go of everything, and if you’re completely honest, like I was, you empty that bag out and then you start going through the life skills classes and the Moral Recognition Therapy groups, and the tracks, and your counseling and you fill up that bag with new healthy tools.”
+“If you completely let go of everything, and if you’re sincere like I was, you empty that bag out.
+Then you start going through the life skills classes, and the Moral Recognition Therapy groups, and the tracks, and your counseling and you fill up that bag with new healthy tools.”